 Fungi Walk, Borde Hill

-Delve into the fascinating (and weird) world of fungi on the 11 October 2025 with local mycologist, Clare Blencowe, as she leads a circular walk through the woods and meadows of Borde Hill’s heritage-listed South Park.
+Delve into the fascinating (and weird) world of fungi with local mycologist, Clare Blencowe, as she leads a circular walk through the woods and meadows of Borde Hill’s heritage-listed South Park.

 The Battle of Hastings Re-enactment

-The one and only Battle of Hastings re-enactment returns on the 11 and 12 October 2025 at Battle Abbey.
+The one and only Battle of Hastings re-enactment returns to Battle Abbey to celebrate 960 years since this significant event.
 Taking place on the very spot where King Harold and Duke William fought in 1066, don’t miss over 300 reenactors recreate the drama and intensity of this legendary conflict.
 Adventure into the encampments of the armies on either side of the historic battlefield, and come up close and personal with Saxon and Norman soldiers.
 Experience first-hand the intricacies of their weapons and the weight of their armour.
 Discover the clothes they wore, what food they ate and watch them practise their 11th century skills and craftsmanship.
 Meet falconers and their majestic birds of prey, or take a wander down the market and rummage through historical delights for a very special souvenir.

 Bonkers Conker Championships

-Don’t miss the forthcoming 17th Annual Bonkers for Conker Championship at Langham Brewery – it promises to be a ‘smashing’ way to spend an autumnal afternoon at the ‘brewery in a barn’ near Petworth, on Sunday 12th October 2025, from 1pm – 6pm.
+Don’t miss the forthcoming Annual Bonkers for Conker Championship at Langham Brewery – it promises to be a ‘smashing’ way to spend an autumnal afternoon at the ‘brewery in a barn’ near Petworth.
 The Brewery is reaching out to all serious sports men, women and children to be part of this daredevil contest of skill and danger!
 World championship rules apply and all conkers are provided by the organisers.
 Expect an excellent, well-stocked bar with award-winning ales.

 Great Dixter -Behind the Scenes